davidADSP/GDL_code/README.md

 The notebooks for each chapter are in the root of the repository, prefixed with the chapter number.

-The '''data''' folder is where to download relevant data sources (chapter 3 onwards) The '''run''' folder stores output from the generative models (chapter 3 onwards) The '''utils''' folder stores useful functions that are sourced by the main notebooks
+The `data` folder is where to download relevant data sources (chapter 3 onwards) The `run` folder stores output from the generative models (chapter 3 onwards) The `utils` folder stores useful functions that are sourced by the main notebooks

 ## Book Contents